A Bayesian panel VAR model to analyze the impact of climate change on high-income economies: Econometric framework

 By specifying a suitable mixing density on $\lambda_j$, we can flexibly shrink the distance between cluster centers to zero and thus are able to identify cluster relevant variables.
 As an example, consider a situation where the conditional mean of output growth strongly differs across countries while the remaining quantities (i.e. the coefficients associated with the lags of $\bm{y}_{it}$) display only minor differences.
 In such a situation, a shrinkage prior would strongly pull the cluster centers together for elements in $\bm{\mu}$ not related to the intercept, while at the same time allowing for large differences between the cluster means for the intercept terms.

-Following \cite{malsiner2016model}, we introduce a Gamma prior on $\lambda_j$, leading to a variant of the NG prior \citep{griffin2010inference}.
+Following \cite{malsiner2016model}, we introduce a Gamma prior on $\lambda_j$, leading to a variant of the Normal-Gamma (NG) shrinkage prior \citep{griffin2010inference}.
 More specifically, we set

-$\nu_1$ and $\nu_2$ are hyperparameter specified by the researcher.
+where $\nu_1$ and $\nu_2$ are hyperparameter specified by the researcher.
 Notice that if $\nu_1=1$, we obtain the Bayesian Lasso \citep{park2008bayesian} used in \cite{yau2011hierarchical}.
-The NG prior improves upon the Lasso by featuring a marginal prior that possesses heavier tails than the Laplace distribution in the case of the Lasso.
+The NG prior improves upon the Lasso by featuring a marginal prior that possesses heavier tails than the Laplace distribution.
 In fact, the marginal prior of the proposed specification is available in closed form \citep{fruhwirth2011label},

 with $d_j=2 \nu_2, p_G= \nu_j - G/2$, $e_j = \sum_{g=1}^G (\mu_{gj}-\mu_{0j})^2/R_j^2$ and $\Gamma(\star)$ is the Gamma function.
 In addition, $K_{\alpha}(\star)$ represents the modified Bessel function of the second kind and $\mu_{0j}$ denotes the $j$th element of $\bm{\mu}_0$. \cite{griffin2010inference} show that the excess kurtosis of the NG prior is given by $3/\nu_1$ and thus rises with smaller values of $\nu_1$.
 If $\nu_1$ is close to zero, more mass is placed on zero while at the same time maintaining heavy tails of the marginal prior.
 In the applications, we specify $\nu_1=\nu_2=1/2$ to strongly push the standardized distance between cluster centers to zero.